Human behavior can be defined in many ways:

 Reactions to Anxiety: Some people affected by anxiety react appropriately, adequately, and more rapidly than they would without a threat.
 Others may hesitate to act or be compelled to do something quickly, even if it is wrong.
 In more severe cases, chronic anxiety or other anxiety disorders can impair a person's ability to function.

-Why Impatience Occurs: This mindset can stem from a desire for rapid progress and may be intensified if instruction doesn’t match the learner’s pace.
+Impatience leads learners to overlook necessary preliminary training and focus only on the end goal.
+This mindset can stem from a desire for rapid progress and may be intensified if instruction doesn't match the learner's pace.

 Corrective Actions: Instructors should address impatience by pacing instruction to meet the learner's capability and setting clear objectives.